bulentAkgul/laravel-query-helper/README.md

 ### Modifiying

-This is used by groupping functionality, and it's already explained, but just as a remainder, you can use this out of grouping too.
+This is used by groupping functionality, and it's already explained, but just as a remainder, you can use it out of grouping too.

 - Add `IsModifyable` trait to model.
 - call `modify` method as a part of query builder.